johana-code/senior-code-test/README.md

 	- run `npm install` to install all packages
 	- run `npm start` to start the application
 	- visit the application on `http://localhost:3000`
-	- result should look like below
+	- result should look like below:
+	---
 	![Question 3 Result](https://github.com/r2g/senior_code_test/blob/master/ice_fire.JPG)